shnzhusn/Video-Game-Dashboard/README.md

 The project analyzes game sales, regional performance, critical acclaim, and user preferences using interactive, filterable visualizations.

+> *This dashboard includes interactive filters for year, genre, and platform.
+Includes a clear filters button to clear all filters*

 ---

 ## 📊 Dashboard Overview